stdogpkg/stdog/docs/source/index.rst

 Strucutre and Dyanmics on Graphs
 ----------------------------------------
 .. image:: imgs/stdog.png
+    :align: center

-The main goal of stDoG is provide a package which can be used to study dynamics and structural properties (like spectra) on/off graphs with a huge ammout of vertices.
+The main goal of stDoG is provide a package which can be used to study dynamics and structural properties (like spectra) on graphs with a huge ammout of vertices.
 The modules of stDoG is being built using a combination of code written in *Tensorflow* + *CUDA* and *C++*

-The package is available as as pypi repository
+The package is available as a pypi repository

 .. code-block:: bash